+As listed above in the Ten Ways, compassion is made visible through visits to people in the church and in the community.
 The visit may be to a shut-in with crippling arthritis, a family without adequate housing or a young adult whose mental agonies seem endless.
 Every visit will have its own unique circumstances; these guidelines will help you set the practical framework for any visit.
-They provide you with relevant Scripture for many different circumstances, open-ended questions to intitiate meaningful conversations and creative suggestions to show others your caring.
+They provide you with relevant Scripture for many different circumstances, open-ended questions to initiate meaningful conversations and creative suggestions to show others you care.

 - Building relationships through effective listening (PDF – from Shalem)

 Work Plans & Handbooks

 - Use this TEMPLATE to help your diaconate develop a plan for the year.